ROHITCNF/devTinder-web/README.md

    -> Create the store (configure the store)
    -> <Provider></Provider> in the   App.jsx so that every component will be having the redux store access -> Create Slice
    -> add reducer to store

 -> Connections of Users (i.e connected )
 -> Requests recieved

+-- > TO DO :
+    -> Remove the id from existing redux store
+    ->  instead of calling again the API ,modify teh redux store